chetnaduggal/ifu-3D-datacube-analysis/README.md

 The H-band (1.45−1.85 μm) data were reduced using the standard ESO-SINFONI pipeline.
 After sky subtraction and wavelength calibration, the final co-added data cube has a spatial scale of 0.125′′ per pix.
 The field of view is 8′′ × 8′′.
 The angular resolution is ∼0.4′′ as sampled by the point-spread function (PSF) from the standard star observations.
 At the target redshift, this translates to spatial resolution of ∼3 kpc.

 The galaxy has a highly perturbed morphology, with a prominent arc towards north of the core.
-A quick look at the line profiles over the field of view showed that the _broad line emission is limited to the nuclear region_-- which also shows blue-to-red shift roughly around the twin AGN in the nucleus.
+A quick look at the line profiles over the field of view showed that the _broad line emission is limited to the nuclear region_-- which also shows blue-to-red shift roughly around the twin AGN (blue '+' marks).
 The northern arc-like feature only shows narrow line emission and bright UV emission in the HST-SINFONI overlay.

 Thus, some of the analyses are divided spatially into the "nuclear" and "northern arc" regions.